 Providing outsourcing services is another way for vendors to increase their market potential, customer base, and associated revenue.
 Vendors also want to be known as an all-solution provider.
 Or they want to round out their service offerings.
-Vendors with existing SI or professional services relationships with customers can continue their relationships by providing other services, as the customer's life cycle system needs expand.
+Vendors with existing SI or professional services relationships with customer's life cycle system needs expand.